A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Introduction

-\paragraph{Coordinate descent.} Coordinate Descent (CD) methods~\citep{Wright2015}, where (blocks of) coordinates are updated sequentially, rather than simultaneously, are natural candidates for optimization in feature-distributed learning.
-The block selection is most often cyclic~\citep{Beck2013} or independent and identically distributed at random~\citep{Nesterov2012,Richtrik2012}.
-In contrast, \citet{Sun2019} considers block selection following a Markov chain.
-Several extensions to CD have been proposed, such as acceleration and parallelization~\citep{Fercoq2015} and distributed CD methods~\citep{Liu2022,Chen2022}.
+\paragraph{Coordinate descent.} Coordinate descent methods~\citep{Wright2015}, where (blocks of) coordinates are updated sequentially, rather than simultaneously, are natural candidates for optimization in feature-distributed learning.
+The block selection is most often cyclic~\citep{Beck2013} or independent and identically distributed at random~\citep{Nesterov2012,Richtrik2012}, yet \citet{Sun2019} considers block selection following a Markov chain.
+Several extensions to coordinate descent have been proposed, such as acceleration and parallelization~\citep{Fercoq2015} and adaptations to the distributed setting~\citep{Liu2022,Chen2022}.

-\paragraph{Vertical FL.} Existing vertical FL works include~\citet{He2018}, which generalizes~\citet{smith2018cocoa} to the decentralized setting.
-Both works use primal-dual optimization techniques, as does DCPA \citep{Alghunaim2021}, a state-of-the-art decentralized method.
-In contrast, the following methods work in the primal domain, allowing them to learn more general models.
-In \citep{Chen2020}, a CD-based method is used, but no local updates are performed, while \citet{Liu2022} does consider local updates.
-This latter work and~\citet{Castiglia2022}, which introduces the use of compressed embeddings, lowering the communication cost, are particularly close to our method.
-Note that the communication costs in vertical FL methods typically depend on the number of samples (or batch size, in the case of stochastic methods)~\citep{Alghunaim2021,Liu2022,Castiglia2022}, further highlighting the importance of communication efficiency.
-An interesting line of work related to vertical FL is hybrid FL~\citep{zhang2021hybrid}, which deals with datasets distributed both by samples and features.
-For a more detailed survey of vertical FL methods, see~\citep{wei2022vertical,liu2022vertical}.

-\paragraph{Semi-Decentralized FL.} Recently, SDFL approaches have been proposed to lower communication costs and deal with data heterogeneity~\citep{Lin2021,guo2022}, and to handle intermittent connections, latency, and stragglers~\citep{Bian2022,Yemini2022}.
-Additionally, other SDFL works deal with (multi-layered) hierarchical networks~\citep{Zhang2021,Hosseinalipour2022}.
-SDFL is also referred to as hybrid FL sometimes, but we opt for the term semi-decentralized FL to avoid confusion with the data partitioning setting mentioned above.
+\paragraph{Semi-decentralized FL.} Recently, SD approaches have been proposed to lower communication costs and deal with data heterogeneity~\citep{Lin2021,guo2022,wang2025communication}, and to handle intermittent connections, latency, and stragglers~\citep{Bian2022,yemini2023robust}.
+Additionally, other semi-decentralized FL works deal with (multi-layered) hierarchical networks~\citep{Zhang2021,Hosseinalipour2022}.
+Semi-decentralized FL is sometimes also referred to as hybrid FL; however, we opt for the term semi-decentralized FL to avoid confusion with the data partitioning setting mentioned above.
+The preliminary version of this work~\citep{valdeira2022a} addressed the special case of generalized linear models, did not provide convergence guarantees, and featured significantly less comprehensive numerical experiments.